TC53 - ECMAScript Modules for Embedded Systems

 TC53 plans to initially work on two work items:

-Work item 1 on ECMAScript-based wearable platform
+Work item 1 on ECMAScript-based modules for embedded systems

-Security and privacy is important, especially with personal devices like wearables.
+Security and privacy are important, especially with personal devices like wearables.
 Standardization must be aware of the security implications of its work and should not enlarge the attack surface of a device, but ideally help shrink it.
 Because of its use on the web, the security of ECMAScript has been carefully studied and features have been added to the language to help, so the recommendation to use ECMAScript should help in shrinking the attack surface.

 The work programme includes:

-- Development of ECMAScript-based APIs for wearables
+- Development of ECMAScript-based APIs.

 Work item 2 on sensors and small intelligent devices